 How should fudge be stored?

-If storing fudge on the counter, be aware that it may soften or appear to “melt” a little.
+On the counter – Storing fudge on the counter ensures that it’s always accessible and has a soft texture, but some fudge may soften too much (or appear to “melt”) over time.
 However, this doesn’t always happen; it all depends on the exact temperature of the room.
-So when storing fudge at room temperature, be sure to keep it in a cool, dark place.
+So when storing fudge this way, be sure to keep it in a cool, dark place.
 It’s also best to wrap or separate each piece of fudge with plastic wrap or wax paper so that the fudge does not stick together.

 How long is fudge good for?

-Fudge can be frozen for up to two to three months.
+Yes, you totally can!
+Fudge can be frozen for up to three months.

 Notes & tips for Christmas fudge

-- If you want thicker (taller) fudge, use a 8×8 baking dish (or smaller, so long as it can hold about four cups) instead of a 9×9 baking dish.
+- If you want thicker (taller) fudge, use an 8×8 baking dish (or smaller, so long as it can hold about four cups total) instead of a 9×9 baking dish.